Cabbage vs Lettuce: Difference and Comparison

 There are almost four hundred types of cabbages among them.
 Four are common ones.
 They are green cabbage, red or purple cabbage, savoy cabbage, napa cabbage.

 The green cabbage is a very common type of cabbage that we all are very familiar with.
-Green cabbage is often fried or sautéed to make various types of dishes.
+Green cabbage is fried or sautéed to make various types of dishes.

 Purple or red cabbage is very popularly used to bring color to food.
 They are also steamed and used to make dumplings.
-Cabbage consists of many important vitamins such as vitamin K, vitamin C, and vitamin A. It also is loathed with several minerals like calcium, potassium, manganese, etc.
+Cabbage consists of many important vitamins, such as vitamin K, vitamin C, and vitamin A. It also is loathed with several minerals like calcium, potassium, manganese, etc.

 The high amount of vitamin C in cabbage helps the body in various ways.
-Cabbage is also helpful in improving digestion as it is high in fiber.
+Cabbage is also helpful in improving digestion as it is high in fibre.
 Overall, cabbage is as good as other leafy vegetables but should be consumed in a balanced manner.

 napa cabbage